Pre-Trib Refuted Part 4

 • No unfilled prophecy stands between the church and the rapture.

 This statement is false.
 (See reason 41)

 As it has been demonstrated, there are a multitude of Scriptural answers for all the supposed reasons why the rapture of the church must be pretribulational.
 It should be obvious by now, that the Biblical model for the rapture is that which is today called pre-wrath.
-The pre-wrath model for the rapture is what one would expect from a faith filled, simple reading of all the eschatological texts.
-It is the historic understanding of the Church that we would see the Antichrist, face great tribulation, and then at any moment be raptured off the earth before the Lord pours out his fierce wrath upon the unbelieving world.
+The pre-wrath model for the rapture is what one would expect from a faith-filled, simple reading of all the eschatological texts.
+It is the historic understanding of the Church that we would see the Antichrist, face great tribulation, and then expect to be raptured off the earth before the Lord pours out his fierce wrath upon the unbelieving world.